EVENT ENDEDLast updated March 28, 2026, 3:42 AM EDT

 Saudi Arabia and Ukraine have signed an agreement on defense cooperation, Ukrainian President Volodymyr Zelenskyy said today in a post on X.

-“We are ready to share our expertise and systems with Saudi Arabia and to work together to strengthen the protection of lives,” Zelenskyy said, adding that the deal laud out the foundation for future contracts, technological cooperation and investment.
+“We are ready to share our expertise and systems with Saudi Arabia and to work together to strengthen the protection of lives,” Zelenskyy said, adding that the deal laid the foundation for future contracts, technological cooperation and investment.

 Ukrainian President Volodymyr Zelenskyy in Saudi Arabia